 - Borrowing money at exorbitant interest rates

 Such measures also have drawbacks and can also backfire.
-For e.g. the hostile firm may seek an injunction against the defensive actions of the company.
+E.g., the hostile firm may seek an injunction against the defensive actions of the company.
 Let’s say, a steelmaking firm may threaten to purchase a manufacturer entangled in the legal battle for producing poor quality parts.
 In this case, the intention of the target firm will be to purchase the futuristic liabilities in an effort to burden the new company with those liabilities causing it to be unattractive to hostile bidders.
 However, the bidder may counter the same by securing a court injunction preventing the actions of the target firm.

 #2 – Shark Repellents

-These option of show stopper are continuous or periodic efforts imposed by management for locking out hostile takeover attempts.
+Shark Repellent options of show stopper are continuous or periodic efforts imposed by management for locking out hostile takeover attempts.
 It involves making special amendments to the bylaws in favor of the target company when the takeover attempt is made public.
-The prospective takeover may or may not be in favor of the shareholders and attempts have to be analyzed on a case to case basis.
+The prospective takeover may or may not be in favor of the shareholders, and attempts have to be analyzed on a case to case basis.
 Some of the common examples are:

-It involves including a provision within the contract of the executive which will offer them a substantially large compensation if a takeover attempt is successful.
-This could be in the form of cash and stock making it costly and less attractive to acquire the firm.
+It involves including a provision within the contract of the executive, which will offer them a substantially large compensation if a takeover attempt is successful.
+It could be cash and stock, making it costly and less attractive to acquire the firm.

 This clause predominantly protects the senior management under threat of termination if a takeover materializes.
 However, there is a possibility of executives deliberately using the clause to make it attractive for the acquirer to pursue the acquisition with a promise of massive financial compensation.

 An example is of Meg Whitman (CEO of Hewlett Packard), who is entitled to receive $9 million if the firm is taken over and more than $51 million in case of termination.

 Poison Pill indicates an event that significantly raises the cost of acquisitions and creating large disincentives to prevent such attempts.
 It includes methods such as:

 - Take a large sum of debt impacting the financial statements leaving the firm unprofitable and overleveraged.